Dursley Public Houses

 "The Crown Inn", Long Street

 The sign of the old Crown Inn can be seen on the left of Long Street in this view.
 The pub used to serve ales from the Stroud Brewery and later West Country Breweries whose plaque can still be seen.
-The building was later converted to become the Lodge Balti restaurant in August 1998.

 (1959 - courtesy Cam & Dursley Camera Club)